-Matthew F. Callaghan Jr., has provided sound advice for individuals, families, and businesses across Rhode Island for over fifty years.
+Matthew F. Callaghan Jr., has provided excellent representation for individuals, families, and businesses across Rhode Island for over fifty years.

 Matt has resolved thousands of real estate matters in his career.
 His expertise includes the areas of zoning, planning, land use, and closings.

 Additionally, for decades his clients have relied on his expertise for wills, trusts, estates, family law, criminal matters, and civil litigation.

 Matt has also been a life long public servant.
 Immediately after he graduated from Providence College and Boston College Law School, he was elected to the Rhode Island State Senate from District 9 in Providence.
 He served as State Senator from 1968 to 1974.

 In 1974 he moved to South County and opened a law office in North Kingstown with Edward H. Torgen, Esq.